frederic-perez/AmE-dictionary/data/idioms.md

 __bottom out__ _Europe is bottomed out._
 __bounce back__ :dart::three: __2__ Of a person, to recover from a setback. _The doctors expect her to bounce back and make a full recovery._
 __bound to (be or do something)__ :two::hammer: _It’s bound to be an exciting game._
-__bow out__ Depart, withdraw, resign, as in _After five years as chairman, I felt it was time I bowed out,_ or _We’ll have to beat them; they’ll never bow out._ _I was so sick I just pulled the shades and bowed out for half the month._
+__bow out__ :two: To resign from a competition or election.
+Depart, withdraw, resign, as in _After five years as chairman, I felt it was time I bowed out,_ or _We’ll have to beat them; they’ll never bow out._ _I was so sick I just pulled the shades and bowed out for half the month._
 __Box and Cox__ Two people who always miss each other and thus are never together.
 The phrase comes from the 19th-century story of the same name, in which two men named Box and Cox rent the same room at different times of day. _Since I’ve been on night work all week, Irene and I are like Box and Cox these days, constantly missing each other.
 I hope to actually spend time with her over the weekend!_
 __boy oh boy__ :six: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
 __brace (oneself) for (something)__